NVIDIA/cutlass/media/docs/pythonDSL/cute_dsl_general/dsl_jit_caching.rst

 the consistency between the original Python code and the MLIR program is hard to maintain because of the impact of dynamic factors such as global variables.
 Therefore, the MLIR program **MUST** always be generated to verify that the kernel content matches what was previously built.

-For optimal host launch latency, we recommend using above custom caching method with ``cute.compile``.
+For optimal host launch latency, retain and reuse the JIT Executor returned by ``cute.compile``. ``use_cache=True`` reduces backend compilation across repeated ``cute.compile`` calls or processes, but it does not skip the frontend trace needed to validate the key.